The free covid LFT service has now officially come to an end. Collection of free kits from pharmacies is now no longer possible.

 PCR Test – This stands for Polymerase Chain Reaction.
 It is a laboratory test and usually takes around 24 hours or more for your result.
 This type of test is the most accurate!
 If you have symptoms this is the NHS test for you.
 Book your slot online with the NHS or by phoning 119.

-Isolate, and immediately book in for a PCR test with the NHS.
+Isolate, and follow the latest government guidance.
 Whilst false positives can occur it is possible you may currently be infectious without showing symptoms.
-A false positive is where you have you show a positive result on a test, but you are actually negative and are not carrying the virus.
+A false positive is where you show a positive result on a test, but you are actually negative and are not carrying the virus.
 The risk of a false positive is very low.

 2) A negative result does not guarantee someone doesn’t have COVID-19.
-It is important to continue following Government guidelines and restrictions.
+It is important to continue following all applicable Government guidelines and restrictions.

-3) Instructions on how to use the test and report your results are inside the box.
+3) Instructions on how to use the test are inside the box.